Grounding Electrical Rewiring

-No Ground Wire in Outlet?
+Outlet Grounding in SeattleNo Ground Wire in Outlet?
 Upgrade for Your Safety!

-When a home isn’t grounded, you could find yourself getting shocked more often, and your appliances and electronics could fry.
+When a home isn’t grounded, you could find yourself getting shocked more often, and your expensive appliances and electronics could fry.
 Is your home properly grounded?
 One way to check is to look at your existing outlets.
 If they look like the “no ground” image pictured here, they are not grounded.

-Along with dangers of shock, grounding problems can make for issues such as hum in electronics and even static in old TVs!
+Along with dangers of shock, grounding problems can make for issues such as a hum in electronics and even static in old TVs!
 By making sure your system is properly grounded, you’ll likely save on your electrical bill while enjoying better performance from your appliances.

 Contact Seatown Electric Plumbing Heating and Air today for updated grounding in Seattle.